-Both involve the retainer model, paying a monthly or annual fee to the clinician or the clinician’s practice in order to secure access.
+Both involve the retainer model, paying a monthly or annual fee to the clinician or the clinician’s practice to secure access.

 Both will allow much easier and more frequent access to the clinician’s service.

-DPC focuses on lowering costs by charging a monthly fee which can be canceled at any time and most costs are covered by that payment model without using the patient’s insurance.
+DPC focuses on lowering costs by charging a monthly fee that can be canceled at any time, and most costs are covered by that payment model without using the patient’s insurance.

-Concierge services charge an annual retainer and will charge extra for the office visit and extra for lab/imaging.
-It’s geared slightly more towards a wealthier client who has more money than time.
+Concierge services charge an annual retainer and will bill your insurance for each visit and test.
+It’s geared slightly towards a wealthier client with more money than time.

 Remember that extra $25 the employer pays per employee for access to the DPC?